Thank you for your interest in Manzanita School!

 Parent Information Meeting: Parents are invited to visit Manzanita for a 90-minute presentation and brief tour of the school.
 This is booked by invitation once the Admissions Inquiry is submitted.
 (Required Step)

 Open House: Prospective families attend one of our scheduled weekend Open Houses.
 This is the best opportunity for both parents and student to learn about the school.
-Open House events will take place on the following Sundays - October 15, November 19 and December 3, 2017.
-Please RSVP to firstname.lastname@example.org.
+Open House events have not yet been scheduled.
+For information, please send your inquiry to firstname.lastname@example.org.

 Application: Submission of the completed Admissions Application.
 This packet is provided during the school tour.
 (Required Step) Applications, with $150 application fee, are due January 26, 2018.